StaishaKnight/readme-generator/README.md

 ## Description
-sk
+This READ ME Generator allows you to create an informative outline for your project.
 ## Installation
-sk
+node
 ## Usage
-sk
+After the installation of Node, from your command line run node node index.js.
+Then run through the prompts explaining the details of your projects.
 ## License
-Apache
+No License
 ## Contributing
-sk
+None
 ## Tests
-sk

 ## Questions
-If you have any questions you can contact me at sk or find me at sk
+If you have any questions you can contact me at For any questions please contact me at staishaknight@gmail.com or find me at https://github.com/StaishaKnight